-Co-founder and former Vice Chairman/Advisor to the MD/Member of the Advisory Council
+Co-founder and former Vice Chairman/ Individual Member/ Member of the Advisory Council

 Born in London, lives and works in Washington, D.C.